smn-hrtzsch/SPS/README.md

 ## Installation
 - To get the last stable release of SPS, check out the "main" branch

-### Download
+### Clone repository
 For new and unexperienced users, we recommend cloning the repository onto your local machine.
 To do so, choose a place on your local maschine where you want to save the project in.
 Now open the choosen directory in your file explorer and open with integrated terminal.
 Paste the following command and press 'enter'.